 Texas.
-On May 31, 2001, the Company entered into an RSA with Red Rock Partners, an Arizona general partnership, entitling them toon-going shares in a portion of the Company's net storage revenue generated by specimens originating from within the State of Texas for a price of \$750,000.
+On May 31, 2001, the Company entered into an RSA with Red Rock Partners, an Arizona general partnership, entitling them ton-going shares in a portion of the Company's net storage revenue generated by specimens originating from within the State of Texas for a price of \$750,000.
 The investors are entitled to a 37.5% share of net storage revenues originating in the State of Texas to a maximum of 33,000 storage spaces.
 During fiscal 2008, Red Rock assigned 50% of their interest in the agreement to SCC Investments, Inc., an Arizona corporation.
 During fiscal year 2010, SCC Investments, Inc. assigned its interest to SCF Holdings, LLC, an Arizona limited liability company.

-The Company made total payments to all RSA holders of \$589,399 and \$666,138 for the fiscal years ended November 30, 2017 and 2016, respectively.
-The Company recorded an RSA accrual of \$616,990 and \$546,229 as of November 30, 2017 and 2016, respectively, related to interest owed to the RSA holders, which is included in accrued expenses in the Company's consolidated financial statements.
-The Company also recorded interest expense of \$730,778 and \$669,590 for the fiscal years ended November 30, 2017 and 2016, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive income (loss).
+The Company made total payments to all RSA holders of \$671,245 and \$589,399 for the fiscal years ended November 30, 2018 and 2017, respectively.
+The Company recorded an RSA accrual of \$798,292 and \$616,990 as of November 30, 2018 and 2017, respectively, related to interest owed to the RSA holders, which is included in accrued expenses in the Company's consolidated financial statements under Item 8 of this Annual Report on Form 10-K. The Company also recorded interest expense of \$848,024 and \$730,778 for the fiscal years ended November 30, 2018 and 2017, respectively, which is reflected in interest expense on the accompanying consolidated statements of comprehensive (loss) income.